psilons/pypigeonhole-build/README.md

 ## Usage

 Add this project as one of the dependencies.
-The installation installs the reusable scripts to <virtual env>\Scripts folder, in addition to the Python code installed in <virtual env>\Lib\site_packages\pypigeonhole_build.
-The Scripts folder should be in PATH so that we can call them.
-They assume we are in the project folder.
+The installation installs the reusable scripts to <env>\Scripts folder, in addition to the Python code installed in <virtual env>\Lib\site_packages\pypigeonhole_build.
+The
+<env>\Scripts folder should be in PATH so that we can call them.
+They assume we
+are in the project folder.

 Add dependencies in the dep_setup.py.
 Each dependency has the following fields: